 The University of Michigan Law School invites applications for an Attorney-Counselor position in the Office of Career Planning.
 We seek candidates who are innovative, flexible, and entrepreneurial; who are adept at teamwork and collaboration; and who are energetic and upbeat.

 Founded in 1859, Michigan Law School is one of the world's finest institutions of legal education and enjoys a reputation for academic excellence characterized by a powerful commitment to access and diversity.
 Michigan is consistently ranked among the top ten law schools in the nation, and enjoys international renown for its intellectual rigor, stunning physical surroundings, preeminent faculty scholarship, and a community noted for collegiality and warmth.
 Our graduates serve with distinction in the private, public, non-profit, and academic sectors, in large numbers in every major market in the nation, as well as internationally.

-Create and deliver presentations to students on career-related issues and represent the Law School internally and externally in various forums, via written materials and oral presentations
+As may be necessary, represent the Law School internally and externally in various forums, via written materials and oral presentations.

 U-M EEO/AA Statement

 The University of Michigan is an equal opportunity/affirmative action employer.